jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 ## Known issues
 - [ ] Dual displays works kinda glitchy.

 <sup>_Main display is HDMI.
 Secondary display is DisplayPort.
-I need to unplug one display and then re-plug it before both displays gets recognized.
+I can't boot with both displays on and connected.
+I need to unplug the DP connected display and then re-plug it before both displays gets recognized.
+If I boot with DP connected, the HDMI video signal will not work, but the audio still works on HDMI strangely enough.
 Perhaps a deep dive in the [Intel iGPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/) guide will solve issue?_</sup>

 - [x] TRIM during boot takes a long while if it's activated.